lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session02_see.md

 #### New for _MTL_ 2.0
 - You can now switch between View options through a dropdown menu in the top-right corner instead of clicking on Excel spreadsheet tabs at the bottom of the sheet.

+- vizDiag shows unique visits by primary diagnosis on the visit of PTSD, Dep, OUD, or AUD.

 For *MTL* 1.7 click [here](https://github.com/lzim/mtl/blob/master/release_1.7/mtl_session02_see.md).

 ## Your Team Data Folder